-People alive 5 years after diagnosis: Nearly 100%
+People alive 5 years after diagnosis: About 99%

 What makes the chances of recovery good?
 Many prostate tumors grow slowly or not at all.
 When that happens, they aren't harmful enough to need treatment.
 Many men with these types of tumors can live for years without problems.
 They often die of something other than their cancer.

 When is a cure less likely?
 When cancer spreads (called metastatic cancer), it's much harder to treat.
 A small percentage of prostate cancers can move quickly to distant parts of the body.
-When that happens, just 28% of men live 5 years after they're diagnosed.
+When that happens, only about 29% of men live 5 years after they're diagnosed.
 The good news is that doctors usually catch most prostate cancers early before they spread.

-People alive 5 years after diagnosis: nearly 100% (depending on tissue type)
+People alive 5 years after diagnosis: about 98% (depending on tissue type)

 What makes the chances of recovery good?
 The thyroid is a butterfly-shaped gland in your neck that makes hormones your body needs to burn calories, control your heartbeat, and more.
 The most common type of thyroid cancer, papillary, grows slowly.
 Even when tumors are large or start to grow into other nearby tissues, doctors often can treat and even cure this disease with surgery that removes the gland.
 After surgery, people take medicine to replace the hormones the thyroid makes.